The traditional 9-to-5 is quickly being seen as an archaic working practice.

 1. Employee Retention

-This is a critical issue for HR professionals in the current strong job market, where employees are tempted by the many vacancies on offer.
+This is a critical issue for HR professionals.
 The good news is that by offering strong flexible working benefits, employees are likely to remain loyal to your organisation, which will make your job a lot easier.
 A CIPD survey found that 76% of of managers cited employee retention as one of the best benefits of flexible working.

 Offering flexible working encourages long-term commitment which, in turn, improves your organisational culture and reduces the associated costs of losing talented workers.